SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 - Regime-conditional minimum-variance portfolios
 - Expected regime duration

-The central finding is that **cross-sector correlations increase dramatically during high-volatility regimes, causing diversification benefits to deteriorate precisely when market stress is greatest.**
+The main finding is that **cross-sector correlations increase dramatically during high-volatility regimes, causing diversification benefits to deteriorate when market stress is greatest.**

 ---

-## Research Question
+## Question I aimed to answer:

 > **How does cross-sector dependence in the S&P 500 change across market regimes, and what are the implications for portfolio diversification?**

-Rather than treating the market as having a single static correlation structure, this project models market behavior as a sequence of latent states and investigates whether relationships between sectors change systematically across those states.
+Rather than treating the market as having a single  correlation structure, this project models market behavior as a sequence of latent states and investigates whether relationships between sectors change across those states.

 ---

 # Data

-The dataset consists of approximately **396 S&P 500 companies** that were continuously members of the index over the study period.
+The dataset consists **396 S&P 500 companies** that were continuously members of the index over the study period.
+The remaining 104 companies were omitted as they would complicate the analysis process greatly.

-### Data Characteristics
+### Data

 - **Period:** August 27, 2019 – August 25, 2026
 - **Frequency:** Daily
-- **Universe:** ~396 S&P 500 constituents
+- **Stocks:** ~396 S&P 500 constituents
-- **Sectors:** 11
+- **Sectors:** all 11
 - **Price data:** Adjusted closing prices
 - **Return measure:** Daily percentage returns